sean9999/dev-db/README.md

 To seed this, you must have access to to an "ext" database server, which contains databases like missions, inbox, and collections.
 The one I use is `pgsql-ext.stg.wgames.io.`.

-To see this, you must have a connection string.
-Then you can run:
+example:

 ```sh
 $ seed_ext_database.sh postgres://billybob:my-special-password@pgsql-ext.stg.wgames.io:5432/postgres
 ```

 That will connect to the remote database, and sync down to local.
-The results will be available at:
+You will then have a mirror at:

 ```sh
 $ psql postgres://wg:wg@localhost:5432/wg